astroumd/lmtoy/docs/source/glossary.rst

     ProjectId
       Each LMT observing proposal has a unique proposal ID assigned.
 An example is **2018-S1-MU-46**

+    Quick Look data
+      At the LMT there are "Quick Look" data that will be used to assess if data will be scientifically viable.
+See also Timely Analysis Products (TAP)

     ramp
       The ramp is the area where not all beams have